In 2019, let’s support the drivers, the givers, the change agents

 Because the status quo sucks the life out of these people every day of the working week.
 They don’t seek change because they want to be a pain in the ass.
 They seek it because they know it can be better.
 And when it’s better, all benefit.

-You can always tell who the change agents are too.
+You can always tell who the Social Change Leadership are too.
 Bright light shines from their eyes.
 It’s also when you know they’re defeated.
 The bright shining light gets extinguished.

 I hate seeing that light extinguished.
 It is a death to be mourned, because sometimes it’s just too hard.
 The battle to be heard wears people out.
 The fight goes out of them.
 They are done!